Paul Watson: Charges and prosecutions

 There have not been any successful attempts at prosecuting Watson for his activities with Sea Shepherd since the trial in Newfoundland.
 Watson defends his actions as falling within international law, in particular Sea Shepherd's right to enforce maritime regulations against illegal whalers and sealers.

 Sea Shepherd activists Rod Coronado and David Howitt went to Iceland in 1986 and scuttled two whaling ships in port at Reykjavík and also damaged a whale meat processing factory.
 Watson took responsibility for the operation, abiding by published Sea Shepherd principles.
 He went to Iceland saying, "I am responsible for all activities undertaken in the name of Sea Shepherd Conservation Society.
 I give the orders."
 He was deported without being charged and is considered a persona non grata by Iceland.

 In April 2010 the Japanese Coast Guard obtained an arrest warrant for Watson "...on suspicion of ordering sabotage activities against Japan's whaling fleet", and Interpol has listed him as wanted at the request of Japan.
 The red notice has the charges issued by Japan as, "Breaking into the Vessel, Damage to Property, Forcible Obstruction of Business, Injury".
 In March 2012 Interpol issued a "written statement to all 190 member countries making it clear that it would not publish a Red Notice" for the detention of Watson, but reversed that position in September 2012.
 In both statements Interpol stated that a "Red Notice is not an international arrest warrant" that it is "a request for any country to identify or locate an individual with a view to their provisional arrest and extradition in accordance with the country's national laws".

-In May 2012 Watson was detained by German authorities at the Frankfurt Airport because of a request from the government of Costa Rica.
+In May 2012 Watson was detained by German authorities at Frankfurt Airport because of a request from the government of Costa Rica.
 The charge stemmed from an altercation at sea in 2002 in which Sea Shepherd said that the other vessel was illegally shark finning in Guatemalan waters.
 Crew members of the other ship accused Sea Shepherd of trying to kill them.
-Watson was charged with violating navigational regulations with the Interpol alert stating the charge as, "peligro de naufragio" (danger of shipwreck).
+Watson was charged with violating navigational regulations with the Interpol alert stating the charge as peligro de naufragio ("danger of shipwreck").
 The conflict took place during filming for the documentary Sharkwater and the charges were dropped by prosecutors after video of the incident made by the documentary film makers was shown.
 On May 21, Watson was released on bail of €250,000 but required to report to police in Frankfurt on a daily basis.
 In June, Costa Rica formally requested Watson's extradition from Germany.
 On July 19, 2012, Japan applied for an extradition order and Watson left Germany, resulting in a German court ordering his immediate re-arrest.
 It is understood the statute of limitations on his Costa Rican charges was set to expire in June 2013.